chrisbyd/Cross-Modal-Retrieval/README.md

 ## Network Structure

-The network mainly consists of three part: imageNet, textNet and troplet loss function.
+The network mainly consists of three part: imageNet, textNet and trplet loss function.
 Suppose the length of hashbit is 32.

 - ImageNet is a pretrained resnet-18 and it is fine-tuned during network training.
 512-dim Image features are extracted by inputting raw pixels of images into imageNet.
 Finally with a fully connected layer, we will get a 32-dim hash feature.
 - TextNet is a pretrained Bert model.
 Similar to the imageNet part, annotation of an image,which is actually a sentence, is inputted into the textNet and a text feature is extracted.
 With a following fully connected layer, we will finally get a 32-dim hash feature also.